priyanshugoyal12/hello-world/README.md

 # hello-world
-hey i am knew to it.
+hey i am new to it.